Which Joe gave his name to ‘sloppy joes’? We look at five interesting sandwiches and their lexical origins.

 - ‘Thelen's concluding chapter is not merely a recapitulation of her findings but rather provides important new insights on her topics, especially the broader issues of institutional evolution.’

-- 1.1Biology The repetition of an evolutionary or other process during development or growth.
+- 1.1Biology mass noun The repetition of an evolutionary or other process during development or growth.

 - ‘Discuss in detail a good example of recapitulation, showing how the stages of ontogeny parallel those of phylogeny.’